 Headaches are more likely to occur when you're stressed.
-Stress is the most common cause of tension-type headaches and can trigger other types of headaches or make them worse.
+Stress is a common trigger of tension-type headaches and migraine, and can trigger other types of headaches or make them worse.

 But stress doesn't have to go to your head.
 Taking simple steps to manage your stress can help keep your headaches at bay.

 The stress of a major life event — the birth of a baby, the death of a loved one, a career change, a divorce — is undeniable.
 But that's not usually the type of stress that triggers headaches.

 Instead, it's often the everyday irritants — searching for lost papers, sitting in traffic, tolerating petty annoyances at work — that may erode your ability to cope.
 For some people, this triggers headaches.

 Responding to these daily stressors by tensing your muscles, grinding your teeth or stiffening your shoulders may only make your headaches worse.

 You can't avoid daily stress.
 But you can keep stress under control, which can help prevent headaches.

 Relaxation techniques can reduce symptoms of stress, including headaches.
 Making time for pleasurable activities, such as listening to music, dancing, playing a sport, reading a book or playing with your pet can help.

 In addition, set aside time, even if it's just 10 minutes a day, to practice relaxation.
 Techniques include: